getlinkshort/core/README.md

 2. Run the SQL file `INSTALL.sql` in your MySQL database
 3. Configure `init.php`:

-`name`: The name of your link shortener.
+> `name`: The name of your link shortener.
 Not used for much, but this variable might be used for more in future versions.
+>

-`shorturl`: The URL of your link shortener.
+> `shorturl`: The URL of your link shortener.
 Make sure LinkShort is installed on that URL!
+>

-`db_host`: The host of your database.
+> `db_host`: The host of your database.
+>

-`db_user`: The username of your database.
+> `db_user`: The username of your database.
+>

-`db_pass`: The password of your database.
+> `db_pass`: The password of your database.
+>

-`db_name`: The name of your database.
+> `db_name`: The name of your database.
+>

-`conn`: The MySQLi connection.
+> `conn`: The MySQLi connection.
 No need to change this variable!

 4. Upload to your web server.
-Remember to show hidden files and make sure you also move the hidden files. **THE LINK SHORTENER WILL NOT WORK WITHOUT THE `.htaccess` FILE!** _Make sure you have a suitable short domain name!_
+Remember to show hidden files and make sure you also move the hidden files. **⚠️THE LINK SHORTENER WILL NOT WORK WITHOUT THE `.htaccess` FILE!⚠️** _Make sure you have a suitable short domain name!_
 5. Try it out!
 ## Important Legal Notice
 **You may not remove _or_ modify the attribution to LinkShort from this product!**